sc222rb/PartOrderPro/README.md

 The **PartOrderPro** app streamlines parts ordering and inventory management in manufacturing by leveraging **AI for inventory management and forecasting**.
 Key features include:

 - **AI-Powered Inventory Forecasting**: Prevents overordering and shortages by using AI to predict future inventory needs.
-- **Simplified Inventory Management**: Provides a user-friendly interface to easily add and manage inventory items.
+- **Simplified Inventory Management**: Provides a user-friendly interface to easily add inventories.

 #### 3. Tech Stack and Design Overview